Vagina and vulva in art: 2015 onwards

 Following advances in understanding the anatomy of the clitoris, 21st century artists and activists have taken on the task of representing the clitoris in contemporary art.
-Unlike the vulva, the clitoris is internal and therefore invisible.
+Unlike the rest of the vulva, its clitoris is mostly internal and therefore harder to study.
 In 2016, Lori-Malépart Traversy made an animated documentary about the unrecognized anatomy of the clitoris.
 In 2017, Alli Sebastian Wolf created a golden 100:1 scale model anatomical of a clitoris, called the Glitoris and said, she hopes knowledge of the clitoris will soon become so uncontroversial that making art about them would be as irrelevant as making art about penises.